 Help Guide Treatments

-- Monitor treatment effects
+- Monitor disease state and treatment effects

 References: